 Ensure access and music-focused services for young people Community Work with our partners to provide music training and skills development for young people.
 Connect our schools and learning centres with venues and live music events, seeking opportunities for skills development.
-Explore opportunities to support and encourage music education within schools. • Increase in workshops and training for young people Relationships with schools developed and ongoing Goal 8: Equip musicians with the tools to create, perform and prosper Venues Musicians Community Work towards ensuring all applicable Council funding opportunities encourage live music applications within their scope.
-Explore initiatives for artists by working with our partners, such as showcases, rehearsal or recording opportunities, and inclusion within relevant Council live music events.
-Work with Council's Boonatung Ngargee Yulenj: First Peoples Arts Advisory Panel to explore ways to facilitate and promote music from Indigenous artists.
-Partner with appropriate internal and external groups to deliver existing information and workshops on mental health for musicians and the industry that supports them. • Funding applications include live music Projects support musicians to succeed in the industry Increased opportunities for First People's artists Workshops support mental health Goal 9: Build a diversity of music events that cater to a range of genres, cultures and audiences Musicians Audience Ensure Council event KPIs include programming of artists from diverse cultural backgrounds.
+Explore opportunities to support and encourage music education within schools within existing grant funding programs.
+Increase in workshops and training for young people Relationships with schools developed and ongoing Goal 8: Equip musicians Venues Work towards ensuring all applicable Council funding opportunities encourage live music applications within their scope.
+Funding applications include live music with the tools to create, perform Musicians Explore initiatives for artists by working with our partners, such as showcases, rehearsal or recording opportunities, and inclusion within relevant Council live music events.
+Projects support musicians to succeed and prosper Community Work with Council's Boonatung Ngargee Yulenj: First Peoples Arts Advisory Panel to explore ways to facilitate and promote music from Indigenous artists.
+Partner with appropriate internal and external groups to deliver existing information and workshops on mental health for musicians and the industry that supports them. in the industry Increased opportunities for First People's artists Workshops support mental health Goal 9: Build a diversity of music events that cater to a range of genres, cultures and audiences Musicians Audience Ensure Council event KPIs include programming of artists from diverse cultural backgrounds.
 Ensure live music event opportunities are promoted broadly throughout the community, including participation, funding and permitting opportunities.
-Ensure diversity of programming within all Council live music events and incentivise diversity of live music performance, including opera, musicals and classical performance, such as through promotion and tourism package opportunities or working with our existing partners and peak bodies.
-Encourage attraction, retention and engagement of diverse programming and events. • Council live music events feature a diverse range of music genres and artists from diverse cultural backgrounds Goal 10: Acknowledge and celebrate our cultural heritage of live music Community Audience Develop guidelines for adding live music material to the City's heritage collection.
+Ensure diversity of programming within all Council live music events and incentivise diversity of live music performance, including jazz, opera, musicals, choirs and classical performance, such as through promotion and tourism package opportunities or working with our existing partners and peak bodies.
+Encourage attraction, retention and engagement of diverse programming and events.
+Support venues and events to ensure they are welcoming and safe spaces for a diversity of audiences across gender, age and multicultural groups Council live music events feature a diverse range of music genres and artists from diverse cultural backgrounds Goal 10: Acknowledge and celebrate our cultural heritage of live music Community Audience Develop guidelines for adding live music material to the City's heritage collection.
 Celebrate and support multicultural expressions of music, working with Council's Multicultural Advisory Committee.
-Consider public art initiatives that celebrate the location's live music heritage.
-Celebrate the City's live music heritage and connection to contemporary practice and practioners in Council programmed festivals where applicable. • Live music is recognised within heritage collections The City's live music heritage is recognised and celebrated in Council programmed festivals and public art initiatives
+Live music is recognised within heritage collections The City's live music heritage is recognised and celebrated in Consider public art initiatives that celebrate the location's live music heritage.
+Celebrate the City's live music heritage and connection to contemporary practice and practitioners in Council programmed festivals where applicable.